VikParuchuri/vikparuchuri.com/source/_posts/2013-06-26-natural-language-processing-tutorial.markdown

 ```

-Let's say that the survey also asks people to rate the talks on a scale of 0 to 2.
+Let's say that the survey also asks people to rate their interest on a scale of 0 to 2.

 We would now have text and associated scores: